J. Lee Addison, Jr.

 25Sep

 “My hair?”
 “What’s wrong with it?”
 “I should cut it.”
 “Why?”
 “My skin?”
-“What’s wrong with it?
+“What’s wrong with it?"
 “The beauty you don’t see when you look at yourself, is the beauty I see when I look at you” “But you’re a mirror?”
 “Precisely”

 This a very personal Public Service Announcement to all women sixty and over; Hello ladies please don’t think for a moment that we (Men) are not looking at you, because we are.
 I, we, see you when you pause to make a slight adjustment in your step, or that classic pull back the hair move, or that gentle tug of the earrings, and my personal favorite; the check of the chain on the neck which directs those now focused eyes to, well you know where.
-Subtly, is beauty is too.
-Thankfully, we are saying goodbye to the days of faces layered in heavy makeup and hair that covers the face, why hide what has taken nature a lifetime to perfect?
+Subtlety is beauty too.
+Thankfully, gone are the days of faces layered in heavy makeup and hair that covers the face, why hide what has taken nature a lifetime to perfect?
 Beauty as minimal is always more than enough.
 If anyone has taken the time notice, but the Catwalk is quietly becoming archaic.
 Women of age need more than just a runway.
 For the record we the eyes of the beholders, specifically men, are starting to play closer attention to what makes for beauty; as opposed to, what can be made beautiful.

 My grandmother Ethel Lee Barton was traditional in her New Orleans fashion.
-And as a traditional southern woman, when my grandmother went out; she never wore shoes that didn’t match the hat, and she always had a pair of gloves.
+As a traditional southern woman, when my grandmother went out; she never wore shoes that didn’t match the hat, and she always had a pair of gloves.
 Her hair was impeccable, but I, her grandson, knew her secret.
 You see, while I was outside during the day cutting the backyard grass in that nuclear New Orleans sun, she was working in house wearing pink foam curlers all throughout her hair, tightly wrapped, with a silk scarf covering them for hours.
 There I was dirty and pulverized by the sun, and there she was just maintaining her beauty.
 Today much of that tradition has been replaced by electric curlers and portable hot air blowers.
-The matching shoes and gloves has been replaced by spandex, and a pair of vans.
+The matching shoes and gloves have been replaced by spandex, and a pair of vans.
 As for The Mirror, it has been replaced by the Android and the iPhone cameras.
 You no longer need to remember what you look like, when you always have the perfect screensaver.
 However, beauty is still ageless and timeless.
-The mirror was left at home to reflect on the wall, while beauty went out on display.
+Beauty, like the lyrics of a song written by Gary Taylor, and performed by The Whispers; "It Just Gets better with Time."

-"A thing created by Time, can not be destroyed by Time."
+"A thing created by Time, cannot be destroyed by Time."
 J. Lee Addison

 Comments